RSS 3.0 Lite Specifications

 The URI contained in this attribute must direct to the originating service or the file itself in which the current RSS document is contained.
 It is to be used for informative purposes only.

-Note (informative): This attribute replaces the <source> element of the 2.0 format which was supposed to be placed beneath the <channel> element; The reasoning behind this is that in theory there could be several channels within the RSS 3 document and therefore the "source" should be placed on the <rss> root itself.
+Note (informative): This attribute replaces the element of the 2.0 format which was supposed to be placed beneath the

 A channel is a series (sorted or unsorted) of items under some sort of grouping.
 Though this specification does not intend to set the rules for the grouping of items, it is natural that items are grouped in some logical relation, like all items in some level originating from the same source, or concerning a certain topic and so on.